QuantEcon/lecture-source-py/source/rst/kalman.rst

 ====================

-The Kalman filter has many applications in economics, but for now let's pretend that we are rocket scientists
+The Kalman filter has many applications in economics, but for now let's pretend that we are rocket scientists.

-A missile has been launched from country Y and our mission is to track it
+A missile has been launched from country Y and our mission is to track it.

-Let :math:`x  \in \mathbb{R}^2` denote the current location of the missile---a pair indicating latitude-longitude coordinates on a map
+Let :math:`x  \in \mathbb{R}^2` denote the current location of the missile---a pair indicating latitude-longitude coordinates on a map.

-At the present moment in time, the precise location :math:`x` is unknown, but we do have some beliefs about :math:`x`
+At the present moment in time, the precise location :math:`x` is unknown, but we do have some beliefs about :math:`x`.

 One way to summarize our knowledge is a point prediction :math:`\hat x`